-There on July 11, a draft of one-hundred twenty-seven re-enforcements - a second source cites one-hundred thirty - reported to duty.
-They had been the first to arrive following the events at Beaumont-Hamel but even with this additional man-power having arrived, the Regimental War Diary records that on the 14th of July, 1916, the 1st Battalion still numbered only...11 officers and 260 rifles...after the holocaust of Beaumont-Hamel, just one-quarter of establishment battalion strength.
+There on July 11, a draft of one-hundred twenty-seven re-enforcements - a second source cites one-hundred thirty - had reported to duty.
+They had been the first to arrive following the events at Beaumont-Hamel but even with this additional man-power having arrived, the Regimental War Diary records that on the 14th of July, 1916, the 1st Battalion still numbered only...11 officers and 260 rifles... - after the holocaust of Beaumont-Hamel just one-quarter of establishment battalion strength.

-On July 27-28 of 1916, the $1^{st}$ Battalion - still under establishment battalion strength at only five-hundred fifty-four strong, even after further re-enforcement - moved north and entered into the Kingdom of Belgium for the first time.
+On July 27-28 of 1916, the 1st Battalion - even then under establishment battalion strength at only five-hundred fifty-four strong after yet further re-enforcement - had moved north and entered into the Kingdom of Belgium for the first time.
+Twelve days later, on August 8.
+Private Tuff received promotion to the rank of lance corporal.

-It had been ordered to the Ypres Salient, one of the most dangerous pieces of real estate on the entire Western Front, there to continue to re-enforce and to re-organize after the ordeal of Beaumont-Hamel.
+The Newfoundland unit had been ordered to the Ypres Salient, one of the most dangerous pieces of real estate on the entire Western Front, there to continue to re-enforce and to reorganize after the ordeal of Beaumont-Hamel.

-(Right above: The entrance to 'A' Company's quarters - obviously renovated since that time - in the ramparts of the city of Ypres when it was posted there in 1916 - photograph from 2010)
+(Right: The entrance to 'A' Company's quarters - obviously renovated since that time - in the ramparts of the city of Ypres when it was posted there in 1916 - photograph from 2010)

-The Salient - close to the front lines for almost the entire fifty-two month conflict - was to be relatively quiet during the time of the Newfoundlanders' posting there; yet they nonetheless were to incur casualties, a number - fifteen? - of them fatal.
+The Salient - close to the front lines for almost the entire fifty-two month conflict - was to be relatively quiet during the time of the Newfoundlanders' posting there; yet they nonetheless incurred casualties, a number - fifteen? - of them fatal.